CPJ awards Sudanese Amal Habbani for her journalism

-The Committee to Protect Journalists (CPJ) honours Amal Khalifa Idris Habani, a journalist from Sudan, as one of the awardees of the International Press Freedom Awards this year.
+The Committee to Protect Journalists (CPJ) honours Amal Habbani, a journalist from Sudan, as one of the awardees of the International Press Freedom Awards this year.

 Winners will be honored at CPJ’s annual award and benefit dinner on November 20 in New York.

-Habani was one of the journalists who were arrested on January 16 and 17 while covering protests in Khartoum and the adjoining city of Omdurman against an unprecedented increase in the price of bread.
-She was also arrested or convicted for her work in 2011, 2016 and 2017.
+Habbani was one of the journalists who were arrested on January 16 and 17 while covering protests in greater Khartoum against an unprecedented increase in the price of bread.
+She was earlier arrested for her work in 2011, 2016 and 2017.
 Sources at the time reported that she was mistreated while being detained.

 “At a time when journalism is being vilified, mocked, and undermined by so many political leaders, CPJ is recognizing some of the world's most courageous and dedicated reporters for their contribution to informing their communities and the world,” said CPJ Executive Director Joel Simon.
 “These journalists put their lives and liberty on the line every day just to do their job.
 There can be no greater affirmation that journalism matters.”